Goodbye marionette lines: lifting oral commissures and melolabial folds

 If patients complain that friends think they look unhappy, with a downturned smile or creases at the corners of the mouth, then it may be time to consider treatment for melolabial folds, commonly known as marionette lines.

-In this blog, Dr Tim Pearce will share some expert tips from his Lip Masters training course on the 4mm needle technique for lip shaping and contouring of the vermillion border, and adding volume to the lip as a low trauma injection technique.
+In this blog, Dr Tim Pearce will share some expert tips on the 4mm needle technique for lip shaping and contouring of the vermillion border, and adding volume to the lip as a low trauma injection technique.
 He will also discuss the advantages and disadvantages of the technique.

 Shh…Dr Tim will soon be revealing a very exciting new ‘ultimate’ lip course that will cover EVERYTHING you need to know about injecting the lips.
 Sign up >> to be the first to know when it goes live!